Here are our ten suggestions that may help you to implement a quality monitoring programme that best influences advisor performance.

 2. Build Customer Satisfaction Into Your Quality Scorecard

-The factors that drive Customer Satisfaction (CSat) should be built into your quality scorecards, so that you can measure quality from the customer’s perspective.
+The factors that drive Customer Satisfaction (CSat) should be built into your quality monitoring scorecards, so that you can measure quality from the customer’s perspective.
 However, contact centres often don’t specify their key drivers of CSat and instead measure an overall score.

 So, we need to investigate which “service dimensions” have the greatest influence on your overall score, which you can do by surveying willing customers.
 This survey will include basic questions such as “What do you think are the key factors to great customer service?”